henrybabbage/henrybabbage/README.md

 I’m Henry, a Fullstack Engineer from Aotearoa / New Zealand, now based between Paris and Berlin.

-I have a background in design and fine art, and I combine this expertise with an attentiveness for good patterns and architecture, especially placing importance on design execution, accessibility standards, performance and maintainability.
-I collaborate with designers and engineers to build polished software and web experiences.
+I have a background in design and fine art, and I combine this expertise in all of my work with an attentiveness for good patterns and architecture, placing importance on design execution, accessibility standards, performance and maintainability.
+I'm passionate about collaborating with designers, engineers and teams to build polished experiences for software and the web.

 🛰️ Email me at hbabbage@gmail.com